 A 10-year-old girl said something that has had me thinking about passion ever since.

-That word “passion” gives us compassion, passive, dispassionate, and a host of related concepts.
+Interesting word, passion.
+It gives us compassion, passive, dispassionate, and a host of related concepts.
 At its core, from the Latin, “passion” means “to suffer.”
 It’s opposite, passive, or impassive, means “unfeeling.”

 I was teaching cartooning to children in the afternoons following vacation Bible school.
 At one point, I had to take a phone call and turned the class over to my teenage grand-daughter who was assisting me.
 Ten minutes later, I told the children about the call.